Dispersion for the wave equation inside strictly convex domains II: the general case: Introduction

-On any smooth Riemannian manifold without boundary, one may construct an approximate solution, e.g. a parametrix, to any order by microlocal methods.
-In a suitable patch around $x_{0}\in \Omega$ (within the radius of injectivity at $x_{0}$), such an approximate solution will be a Fourier integral operator whose phase is a solution to the eikonal equation.
-Such a phase will be non degenerate in a suitable way and one recovers the same pointwise decay estimates for the kernel of such parametrix as for the flat wave equation: let us denote by $e^{\pm it\sqrt{-\Delta_{g}}}$ the half-wave propagators on $\Omega$ with $\partial \Omega=\varnothing$, and $\psi\in C_{0}^\infty (]0,\infty[)$.
+On any smooth Riemannian manifold without boundary, one may construct an approximate solution, i.e. a parametrix, to any order by microlocal methods.
+In a suitable patch around $x_{0}\in \Omega$ (within the radius of injectivity at $x_{0}$), such an approximate solution is a Fourier integral operator whose phase is a solution to the eikonal equation.
+That phase is non degenerate in a suitable way and one recovers pointwise decay estimates for the kernel of such parametrix similar to that for the flat case: let us denote by $e^{\pm it\sqrt{-\Delta_{g}}}$ the half-wave propagators on $\Omega$ with $\partial \Omega=\varnothing$, and $\varkappa\in C_{0}^\infty (]0,\infty[)$.
 Then, possibly only for (small) finite $|t|$, we have the so-called dispersion estimate,

-Such fixed time decay estimates have been the key tool to obtain other families of estimates, from Strichartz estimates to spectral projector estimates, all of which are space-time estimates in (mixed) Lebesgue spaces, for data in Sobolev spaces.
+Such fixed time decay estimates have been the key tool to obtain other families of estimates, from Strichartz to spectral projector estimates, all of which are of space-time type in (mixed) Lebesgue spaces, for data in Sobolev spaces.
 These in turn are invaluable tools for studying a large range of problems, from nonlinear waves to localization of eigenfunctions.